eFoam: Foam cut to size

 What are the most common myths about home insulation?

-Common misconceptions about home insulation include affordability.
-A range of solutions are available and can be tailored to various price points.
-Likewise, some believe that certain types of insulation can damage a property, and that insulation only works during cold weather - both are incorrect!
-When installed by a professional, insulation will be effective in keeping you warm during winter and cold in summer.
+Common misconceptions include affordability, when in fact a range of solutions can be tailored to various price points.
+Some also believe certain types of insulation can damage a property, or that insulation only works in cold weather – both are incorrect.
+Installed by a professional, insulation keeps you warm in winter and cooler in summer.

 Home insulation tips to reduce your energy bill

-In addition to physical heat insulation, consider using DIY home insulation methods such as door draught blockers wherever possible, install a smart thermostat, and look to invest in double or triple glazing if your property is only single-glazed.
+In addition to physical heat insulation, consider DIY methods such as door draught blockers, install a smart thermostat, and invest in double or triple glazing if your property is only single-glazed.
+For reducing unwanted noise as well as heat loss, see our guide to soundproofing a wall with foam.